-The preprocessed fMRI images were then parcellated into 110 anatomical regions of interest (ROIs) in accordance with the Harvard-Oxford cortical and subcortical atlas (see Table \ref{table}).
+The preprocessed fMRI images were then parcellated into 110 anatomical regions of interest (ROIs) in accordance with the Harvard-Oxford cortical and subcortical atlas (see Supplementary Table S3).
 Due to acquisition limitations, six regions were excluded from further analysis.
-Thus, for each one of the remaining 104 ROIs, we averaged the BOLD signal of the regions's associated voxels, resulting in time courses listing a sequence of $n=150$ data points.
+Thus, for each one of the remaining 104 ROIs, we averaged the BOLD signal of the regions' associated voxels, resulting in time courses listing a sequence of $n=150$ data points.
 To reduce confounders in the signal, a maximum overlap discrete wavelet transform (MODWT) was applied to the series in order to select the typical frequency range (0.01–0.1\,Hz) of the resting state signal \cite{oni14}.
-Finally, in possession of the $N=104$ time series $\bm{x}_i$, we pairwise-correlated them using the Pearson correlation coefficient of Eq.\@ (\ref{rij}) from the main text, resulting in the $104\times 104$ Pearson correlation matrix $\bm{R}$.
-We thus ended up with a total of $18$ functional connectivity networks: two conditions (before and after ayahuasca) for each of the 9 subjects involved.
+Finally, in possession of the $N=104$ time series $\bm{x}_i$, we pairwise-correlated them using the Pearson correlation coefficient of equation~\ref{eq:rij}, resulting in the $104\times 104$ Pearson correlation matrix $\bm{R}$.
+We thus ended up with a total of 18 functional connectivity networks: two conditions (before and after ayahuasca) for each of the nine subjects involved.